faith-babirye/git-training/texts/passive-voice.md

-- The teachers are trained by mentors.
+- Mentors trained teachers.
-- The outcomes are measured by a survey.
+- We measured outcomes through a survey.
-- The exam has been administered to two thousand students.
+- We administered the exam to two thousand students.
-- The baseline has been the focus of this week.
+- The team focused on the baseline this week.
-- Many activities were planned.
+- We planned many activities.